 - Oops!Something went wrong.Please try again later.

-LOS ANGELES, CA / ACCESSWIRE / November 17, 2020 / The Schall Law Firm, a national shareholder rights litigation firm, announces the filing of a class-action lawsuit against Pintec Technology Holdings Limited ("Pintec" or "the Company") (NASDAQ:PT) violations of the federal securities laws.
+LOS ANGELES, CA / ACCESSWIRE / December 27, 2019 / The Schall Law Firm, a national shareholder rights litigation firm, announces the filing of a class action lawsuit against Quad/Graphics, Inc. ("Quad" or "the Company") (NYSE:QUAD) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.

 If you are a shareholder who suffered a loss, click here to participate.